Laughing falcon: Description

 The laughing falcon is 45 to 56 cm long and has a wingspan of 79 to 94 cm.
 Females are slightly larger than males and significantly heavier.
 Males of the nominate subspecies weigh 408 to 686 g and females 590 to 800 g.
 Subspecies H. c. fulvescens is slightly smaller than the nominate.

 The sexes of the laughing falcon have the same plumage.
 Adults of the nominate subspecies have creamy white underparts that vary somewhat among individuals, seasonally, and with feather wear.
 They have a broad dusky black face "mask" that continues around the neck as a narrow collar.
 Their crown has dusky black feather shafts that show as narrow streaks, and the rear of the crown has a small bushy crest.
 Their wings and back are dusky black.
 Their tail is also dusky black, with four or five white bands, though some individuals have white spots instead.
 The uppertail coverts are pale buff to cream.
 The underside of their wing is pale buff, sometimes with some dusky spotting on the underwing coverts, and the flight feathers have cinnamon rufous bases and darker bars.
 Their iris is dark brown or hazel, their bill is black with a pale yellow to orange-yellow cere, and their feet are usually dull yellow.

 Immature laughing falcons differ little from adults; they have lighter margins to the back feathers, producing a scalloped effect.
 Some individuals have cinnamon buff or dusky streaks and spots on their underparts.

-In flight the laughing falcon shows a rufous patch at the base of the wing's underside and a shape more like an Accipiter hawk than most of its falcon relatives, with short, rounded wings and a long tail.
+In flight, the laughing falcon shows a rufous patch at the base of the wing's underside and a shape more like an Accipiter hawk than most of its falcon relatives, with short, rounded wings and a long tail.

 Subspecies H. c. fulvescens has the same plumage pattern as the nominate but is darker and richer colored overall; its underside is more cinnamon buff than creamy white.

 Distribution and habitat

 The nominate subspecies of the laughing falcon is by far the more widespread.
-It is found from southern Sonora and San Luis Potosi south through Central America, "exiting" through northeastern Pamama into northern Colombia.
-In South America its range continues east through Venezuela, the Guianas, and northern Brazil to the Atlantic Ocean, and to the south, east of the Andes through Ecuador, Peru, Boliva, and Paraguay into northeastern Argentina, and in most of Brazil.
+It is found from southern Sonora and San Luis Potosi south through Central America, "exiting" through northeastern Panama into northern Colombia.
+In South America its range continues east through Venezuela, the Guianas, and northern Brazil to the Atlantic Ocean, and to the south, east of the Andes through Ecuador, Peru, Bolivia, and Paraguay into northeastern Argentina, and in most of Brazil.
 Subspecies H. c. fulvescens is found from Panama's Darién Province south through western Colombia and western Ecuador into northwestern Peru as far as the Department of Lambayeque.